NDari/gocrunch/mat/README.md

 ```go
 func FromSlice(s [][]float64) *Mat
 ```
-FromSlice generated a mat object from a [][]float64 slice.
+FromSlice generated a Mat from a [][]float64 slice.
 The slice is checked for being a non-jagged slice, where each row contains the same number of elements.
-The creation of a mat object from jagged 2D slices is not supported as on yet.
+The creation of a Mat from jagged 2D slices is not supported as on yet.

 #### func  New